voipxp/testing/README.md

 ### index.js

-To create a module make a subdirectory with an index.js file that initializes the module, components, directives, services, etc..
-Each component and services directory may also have an index.js that loads the corresponding components, directives, services.
+To create a module make a subdirectory with an index.js file that imports the module, components, directives, services, etc..
+Each component and services directory should have an index.js that loads the corresponding components, directives, services.

 The module import **MUST** be first.